“Jocasta Innes really knows her stuff …

 an author to place your trust in, wholeheartedly.”

-Argonaut Books are republishing Jocasta Innes’s The Country Kitchen, first issued in 1979, revised and redesigned with Stewart Walton’s original illustrations.
-Delicious Magazine calls it ‘a real classic, but also on trend.’
+First issued in 1979, and now revised and redesigned with Stewart Walton’s original illustrations, The Country Kitchen has been memorably described by Delicious Magazine as ‘a real classic, but also on trend.’

 “A real classic, but also on trend”

 Jocasta Innes’s Paint Magic demystified the secrets of home decoration, and went on to sell over a million copies.
 As Cosmopolitan’s decoration guru, and in her books and TV shows, her practical and inspiring approach endeared her to a whole generation of home-makers.

 Jocasta’s roots, though, were in cookery writing, with the delicious, unfussy recipes from the bestselling The Pauper’s Cookbook, a guide to eating on a shoestring.
 She followed it with The Country Kitchen, her own favourite, the fruit of her years living in Dorset, by the sea.